 “It is Man-Machine-Weapon combo.
-There is no other in like the Mirage 2000 today in this regard.
+There is no other like the Mirage 2000 today in this regard.
 Be it BVR or close combat.
-Viper is underpowered machine when it’s loaded out for a mission.
-MiG-29 is brute power.
+The Viper is an underpowered machine when it’s loaded out for a mission.
+The MiG-29 is brute power.
 Mirage 2000 enjoys good power in highest load-out and electronic and system suites to complement the mission.”

 What is the greatest myth about the 2000?

-“Since it visually looks like Mirage III and Mirage V it may manoeuvre like it.
+“Since it visually looks like the Mirage III and Mirage V that may manoeuvres like them.
 Nothing could be farther from the truth.
-The Mirage 2000 is a fly-by-wire machine, which is inherently unstable, it’s safety margin is not the aerodynamics design factor, it is the software and the fly by wire managed deal.
-All these leads to less drag and higher manoeuvrability.”
+The Mirage 2000 is a fly-by-wire machine, which is inherently unstable, it’s safety margin is not the aerodynamics design factor, it is the software and the fly-by-wire managed deal.
+All this leads to less drag and higher manoeuvrability.”

 You may also be interested in this interview with a IAF Su-30 pilot